Introduction: Towards a Systematic Approach to Performance Analysis

 Example Usage in CubeGUI

-- Activate POPAdvisor: The POPAdvisor is activated by simply selecting the "General" tab in the right-hand pane of the CubeGUI.
+- Activate POPAdvisor: The POP_Advisor is activated by simply selecting the "General" tab in the right-hand pane of the CubeGUI.
 For convenience, you can also detach the plugin and place it in its own window, allowing you to explore other aspects of the analysis (like the system tree or other plugins) while keeping the POP metrics visible.

 - Calculate and view metrics: Click the "calculate" button.
-The plugin will execute the calculation and display the results as a table inside the POPAdvisor widget.
+The plugin will execute the calculation and display the results as a table inside the POP_Advisor widget.
 This table includes explanatory help and provides a quick overview of your application's performance.

 cube_pop_metrics: Scripting POP Performance Efficiency calculation

-While the POPAdvisor excels at interactive, visual analysis within CubeGUI, there are many situations where a more automated approach is needed.
+While the POP_Advisor excels at interactive, visual analysis within CubeGUI, there are many situations where a more automated approach is needed.
 This is where cube_pop_metrics comes in.
 This command-line interface (CLI) tool allows you to automate the calculation of POP metrics, making it an essential component for scripting and batch processing workflows.

 The tool's purpose is straightforward: it takes a Cube file (.cubex) and FOA as input and outputs the calculated POP metrics.
-Because it shares the same core calculation logic as the POPAdvisor plugin, you can be confident in the consistency and accuracy of the results.
+Because it shares the same core calculation logic as the POP_Advisor plugin, you can be confident in the consistency and accuracy of the results.

 This approach is highly effective for: